← Back to Blog

 Short-Term Rental Regulations in Nova Scotia: Truro & Colchester County

-• Registration is mandatory: All short-term rentals (28 days or less) must register annually with the Short-term Rentals Registry.
-Fees range from $50 to $2,000 depending on property type and location.
+Registration is mandatory for all short-term rentals (28 days or less) in Truro and Colchester County.
+Operators must register annually with the Short-term Rentals Registry, with fees ranging from $50 to $2,000 depending on property type and location.
+In addition to provincial requirements, operators must pay a 3% Marketing Levy and comply with local by-laws.
+Fines for non-compliance range from $1,000 to $100,000.

 Nova Scotia Provincial Rules